hapax/hapax.github.io/assets/chuzenji.md

 In the language of physics, decay is entropically preferred.
 There are many ways to be, and only a few happen to please the human eye.
-Harmony is a vanishing sliver of phase space, and ruin is the freedom of matter from human conceit.
+Harmony is a vanishing sliver of phase space, and ruin is the freedom of matter from our conceits of order.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake20.png" />